P-adic Asai L-functions for quadratic Hilbert eigenforms: -adic Eisenstein measure and interpolation of period integrals p-adic Eisenstein measure and interpolation of period integrals

-The specialisation of $\nu_{\underline{\Pi}}$ at an integer weight $a$ is a basis of the $\Pi[a]$-eigenspace in cohomology over our $p$-adic field $E$, but it may not necessarily descend to a number field.
-So we choose an algebraic basis $\nu_{\Pi[a]}$ defined over the coefficient field $L_a$ of $\Pi[a]$ (which is a subfield of $E$).
-This defines a \emph{pair} of periods
+\fix{Via Serre duality, we can interpret t}he specialisation of $\nu_{\underline{\Pi}}$ at an integer weight $a$ \fix{as} a basis of the \fix{$U_{\p_1}'$-ordinary stabilization of the} $\Pi[a]$-eigenspace in cohomology over our $p$-adic field $E$, but it may not necessarily descend to a number field.
+So we choose an algebraic basis $\nu_{\Pi[a]}$ \fix{of the prime-to-$p$-level new eigenspace, as in \cref{sect:periods},} defined over the coefficient field $L_a$ of $\Pi[a]$ (which is a subfield of $E$). \fix{By \eqref{eq:definup} we obtain a basis $\nu_{\Pi[a], \p_1}$ of the corresponding $U_{\p_1}'$-ordinary eigenspace, which must be a scalar multiple of $(\nu_{\underline{\Pi}})_{|a}$.} This defines a \emph{pair} of periods

 with

 \begin{defi} We let the two-variable measure $\mathcal{L}_{p, \mathrm{As}}^{\imp}(\underline{\Pi})\in \Oo(\Uu) \mathop{\hat\otimes} \Lambda_E$ be defined by